Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 If you want to design little delicate bits of pottery, you can make do with smaller Electric Kilns.
 Many test Kilns are the perfect size for small projects.

-They don’t take up a lot of space or have excessive power requirements.
+They don’t take up much space or have excessive power requirements.
 Plus, you can carry them around wherever you go.
-Most test Kilns come at a size of 9 by 11 inches.
+Most test Kilns come in a 9-by-11-inch size.
 These are also good for firing beads, small items, or doll parts.

 18 by 18 inches:

 If you make small pieces every other weekend, this is a good-sized Kiln for you.
-The 18 by 18-inch footprint is a good Kiln for hobbyists.
+The 18-by-18-inch footprint is a good Size for a Kiln for hobbyists.

 23 by 27 inches: